C.J. Abrams Preview, Player Props: Nationals vs. Braves

 Braves Pitching Rankings

-- The Braves' 4.13 team ERA ranks 13th across all league pitching staffs.
+- The Braves have the 15th-ranked team ERA among all MLB pitching staffs (4.15).

-- In his most recent time out on Sunday, the right-hander tossed five innings against the Washington Nationals, allowing two earned runs while surrendering seven hits.
+- Braves pitchers combine to allow 187 total home runs at a rate of 1.2 per game (to rank 12th in the league).

-- The 28-year-old has an ERA of 4.33, with 10.7 strikeouts per nine innings, in five games this season.
-Opponents are batting .290 against him.
+- In his most recent time out on Sunday against the Washington Nationals, the righty tossed 5 2/3 innings, allowing four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.